fricklerhandwerk/settings/system/README.md

 ## bootstrapping

 - boot NixOS image from USB
+- format the installation disk appropriately[1] and mount the target file system under `/mnt`
 - mount external storage with GPG private key to this repository
 - run `$external/bootstrap` and respond to password prompts

-Keep the extranal storage plugged in.
+Keep the external storage plugged in until logged in.
 After rebooting a user logging in should have its `home-manager` configuration active as specified in the `home-config` option.

 [1]: Gentoo has a very extensive [manual](https://wiki.gentoo.org/wiki/Handbook:AMD64/Installation/Disks#Default:_Using_parted_to_partition_the_disk) to partitioning and formatting.
 I prefer their GPT partition layout over that from the [NixOS manual](https://nixos.org/nixos/manual/index.html#sec-installation-partitioning) as it allows easy switching of configurations both bootable on BIOS and UEFI systems.